luksmet/flashcards/README.md

 # AI Flashcard Learning Platform

-A web-based educational tool that leverages AI to streamline the creation and study of flashcards, designed to help high school students prepare for tests efficiently using proven spaced repetition methodology.
+A web-based educational tool that leverages AI to streamline the creation and study of flashcards, designed to help high school students prepare for tests using proven spaced repetition methodology.

 ## Table of Contents